Nea Peramos

-Nea Peramos (Νέα Πέραμος), before the 1990s Megalo Pefko (Μεγάλο Πεύκο), is a suburb and a former municipality in West Attica, Greece.
+Nea Peramos (Νέα Πέραμος), before the 1990s Megalo Pefko (Μεγάλο Πεύκο), is a resort town and a former municipality in West Attica, Greece.
 Since the 2011 local government reform, it is part of the municipality Megara, of which it is a municipal unit.

 Geography

 Nea Peramos is situated in the eastern part of the Megaris plain, on the Saronic Gulf coast, opposite the island of Salamis.
 Nea Peramos is 7 km east of Megara, 11 km west of Eleusis.
 The town was developed across the sea shore and included the seashore summer resort of Loutropyrgos, once the boundary between the ancient rival city states of Athens and Megara.

-Motorway 8 (Piraeus - Corinth) passes north of the town.
+The A8 motorway passes north of the town.
 The Nea Peramos railway station is served by Proastiakos commuter trains to Kiato.
 From its fishing harbour, a ferryboat line connects it to the island of Salamis, close to the Monastery of Panagia Faneromeni.

 Landmark buildings include the two tall (12-storied and 10-storied) blocks of flats, the Church of St. George, the N. Petkas Traditional Olive Press (currently (Oct.
 '11)under reconstruction), which has been donated to the Association of Peramians Kyzikians and the former Town Hall, all of them on 28 October st. (the old Greek National Road 8) which traverses the town parallel to the coast.

 Nea Peramos has a few schools (a lyceum - high school, a gymnasium - junior high school and four primary schools) and two KAPI (day care centres for elderly people).
 Three military camps are located in town, among them the Artillery School and the Army Special Forces base.

 Please also note there is a small seaside resort bearing the same name in Northern Greece, near Kavala.